Review articles on this site earn small revenue from purchasing products through affiliate links.

 Test conditions

-• The temperature and water temperature are the same as those without wind
+• Air and water temperatures are the same as in windless conditions

-On the other hand, the P-153 visibly extended the time until it boiled, and it took nearly twice as long as it was on the Regi Both models have exposed heads, so they are heavily affected by the wind .
-When using these models on-site, you need to take thorough wind protection .
-Always remember to prepare for the natural situation at the moment, such as choosing a location that takes into consideration the direction of the wind and making efforts to avoid wind using a windshield.
+On the other hand, the P-153 took noticeably longer to boil, and the Reggi took nearly twice as long.
+Both models have exposed heads, making them susceptible to wind .
+When using these models in the field, proper wind protection is required .
+Always remember to prepare for the natural conditions at hand, such as choosing a location based on the wind direction and using windbreaks to block the wind.

 Combustion efficiency